johnfisherman/openingquot.es/README.md

 that these selected quotes will necessarily be the crème de la crème of the world’s literature.
 Change my mind.

 This website / webapp will be a repository for those epigraphs.
 Send your own favorites.

+## Running the project

+### Compiling SASS styles

+Run this command from the root of the project:

+`sass --watch app/assets/style.scss:app/assets/stylesheets/style.css`